CLSherrod/clsherrod.github.io/_posts/2023-12-14-email-deliverbility.md

   - Business & Entrepreneurship
 tags:
   - business
-  - business
   - review
 published: true
 permalink: /email-deliverability/
 ---
-A Must-Read for Anyone Navigating Email Reputation!
+## A Must-Read for Anyone Navigating Email Reputation!

 If SPF, DKIM, and DMARC sound like a foreign language, Nicolò Rebughini's Mail Reputation Explained Well is the translator you've been waiting for.
 As someone who struggled for years to understand email reputation and suffered the consequences of not getting it right, I can confidently say this book is a game-changer.